 General Operating Support Grants

-General operating support grants may used to cover day-to-day activities or ongoing expenses such as administrative salaries, utilities, office supplies, technology maintenance, etc., as well as for project costs, capital, technology purchases, and professional development.
-Recent general operating support grants can be seen here.
+General operating support grants may used to cover day-to-day activities or ongoing expenses such as administrative salaries, utilities, office supplies, technology maintenance, etc., as well as for project costs, capital, technology purchases, and professional development.(See recent general operating support grants.)

 To be eligible to apply for a general operating support grant, an organization must: